 Bando Monk System

-Bando Monk System training is now being offered via a bi-monthly weekend training session, beginning in July 2019.
+Bando Monk System training is now being offered via a bi-monthly weekend training session.
 Students interested in the monk are welcome to attend all or parts of the weekend training.